 Drop casting was tested for 3 and 4 micrometers polystyrene methanol solutions of different concentrations.
-The resulting film consisted of close packed bi-layers, and some sparse domains of monolayers.
-Some films showed a ripple effect (Figure 10), implying the presence of the coffee ring effect.
+The resulting film consisted of close packed bi-layers with occasional domains of monolayers and no nanoparticles.
+Some films showed a ripple effect (Figure 10), perhaps being the coffee ring effect.
 This could be caused by the termination of motion of the edge of the solution droplet due to surface tension.
-Since the edge of the droplet is exposed to more air than the centre, the methanol at the edge will dry faster.
-To compensate for this, a flow of solution (methanol and polymer) to the edges arises, therefore reducing the amount of polymer in the centre.
+Since the edge of the droplet is exposed to more air than the centre, the methanol at the edge will dry faster and to compensate for this a flow of solution (methanol and polymer) to the edges arises therefore reducing the amount of polymer in the centre.
 When fully dry, there is a ring concentrated with polymer particles.
-Since the substrate is hyrophilic (from pirahna cleaning), the static edge of the droplet will be near the center of the droplet creating a stain [20].
+Since the substrate is hyrophilic (from pirahna cleaning), the static edge of the droplet will be near the center of the droplet creating a stain [7].

-The films, fabricated using angled Langmuir-Blodgett coating, had large areas of uniformly densely packed monolayers.
+The films fabricated using angled Langmuir-Blodgett coating had large areas of uniformly densely packed monolayers.
 The most successful samples has concentrations 20:80 and 50:50.
-The use of surfactants has been known to improve the mechanical stability [13].
+The use of surfactants has been known to improve the mechanical stability [8].
 When a solution of surfactant mixed with polymer is put onto the surface of water, the surfactant will lie on the air-water interface and will cause the polymer particles to push together, creating a closepacked monolayer on the water.
-The surfactant will reduce surface tension, which aids the movement of spheres on the surface to configure into a monolayer [14].
-The advantage of this method is the minimal number of parameters that need to be varied to create a closepacked, homogeneous monolayer.
+The surfactant will reduce surface tension which aids the movement of spheres on the surface to configure into a monolayer [6].
+An advantage of this method is minimal number of parameters that need to be varied to create a closepacked, homogeneous monolayer.